 Permanent establishment (PE)

 Under domestic tax law, the scope of Japan-source income in respect of which a foreign corporation is taxable depends upon the type of taxable presence that it has in Japan.
-The types of taxable presence that a foreign corporation may have in Japan include the following:
+Pursuant to the amendments of Article 5 of the OECD Model Tax Treaty (OECD MTC) in November 2017 and the signing of the MLI on 7 June 2017 by the Japanese government, articles related to the PE were revised by the 2018 Tax Reform.
+The articles of the Corporate Tax Law (CTL) and CTL Enforcement Ordinance (CTLEO) were revised to agree with the updated Article 5 of the OECD MTC.
+The revised definition of PE will apply to the tax years beginning on or after 1 January 2019.
+After the amendment, the types of taxable presence that a foreign corporation may have in Japan include the following:

-- Branch, factory, other fixed places in which business is conducted in Japan, mine, quarry, building for rent, etc., but exclude a specified place used only for the business of purchasing assets and for keeping them (Direct PE).
+- Branch, factory, other fixed places in which business is conducted in Japan, mine, quarry, building for rent, etc., but exclude a specified place used only for the purpose of storage, display, or delivery of goods or merchandise belonging to the enterprise and any other activity of a preparatory or auxiliary character (Direct PE).

 As a matter of law, the articles of Japan’s tax treaties have precedence over domestic tax law.
-In general, there are no significant differences between the definitions of PE under domestic tax law and Japan’s tax treaties.
-However, once a PE has been established for a foreign corporation under domestic law, all Japan-source income is taxable to the PE (as opposed to just income ‘attributable to’ the PE, as is the case under most treaties).
+By the amendments of the definition of PE under the domestic law, there may be some difference in the scope of PE from that of the existing tax treaties.
+Under the circumstances, the articles of the relevant tax treaties will override the above articles.
+Once a PE has been established for a foreign corporation under domestic law, all Japan-source income is taxable to the PE to the extent it is ‘attributable to’ the PE.